On Air Now

 Cinematic portrayals of the Bach family are few and far between, but perhaps the most interesting one comes from 1941.
 'Friedemann Bach' tells the story of one of Johann Sebastian's sons' struggle to escape the creative shadow of his father.
 However, it takes a few factual liberties - in the film it was Friedemann who had the duel with Louis Marchand, not his father.

-Perhaps unsurprisingly given the amount of family he had around him, Bach married his second cousin Maria in 1707.
+Bach married his second cousin Maria in 1707.
 She was the mother of seven of Bach's 20 children - but only four of them made it to adulthood.

 Everyone knows that Beethoven suffered with his hearing, but not so many people are aware that Bach struggled terribly with his eyesight.
 In fact, botched surgery on his eyes by the English ocular specialist John Taylor reportedly caused Bach's death in 1750.